ros-realtime/roscon-2023-realtime-workshop/README.md

 Workshop setup for the Raspberry Pi 4
 -------------------------------------

-If you choose to bring your own Raspberry Pi 4 (4GB+ is recommended, 2GB may be OK).

-We are still finalizing whether or not we can bring a limited number of Raspberry Pi 4s to the workshop to loan out to people.
-So if you want to ensure you can follow the tutorial on a Raspberry Pi 4, it may be best to bring your own.
+We will have a limited number of Raspberry Pi 4s to loan to attendees.
+We expect people to form groups of 3-5 to work on problems together.
+That said, we welcome you to bring your own Raspberry Pi 4s as well.
 We recommend the following hardware:

 - A Raspberry Pi 4 (4GB+ is recommended, 2GB may be OK)
 - An Ethernet cable and any necessary USB Ethernet adapters to connect the Raspberry Pi directly to your laptop